-You have up until plans are billed to view your plan choice through your housing contract in RMS; after the meal plan has been billed you may view your choice by logging into your Student Banner account.
+You have up until plans are billed to view your plan choice through your housing contract in RMS; after the meal plan has been billed you may view your choice by logging into your Student Banner account and review your bill.

 Financial aid can pay for your meal plan if you have enough to cover tuition and housing charges first.
-After those charges, any remaining financial aid or student loan funds will be paid toward your meal plan.
-Financial Aid will not prepay for either ODA or 49er Account funds.
+Financial aid will not prepay for Optional Dining Account (ODA) or 49er Account funds.

 Your 49er ID card provides access to your meal plan.
-The 49er Card system automatically (and in “real time”) keeps track of the two parts of your meal plan — the meals and the declining balance (DB).
+The 49er Card system automatically (and in ‘real time’) keeps track of the two parts of your meal plan — the meal swipes and the declining balance (DB).
 Meal swipes are used for meals in the all-you-care-to-eat dining facilities: SoVi in South Village Crossing, which is adjacent to the high-rise residence halls, or in Crown Commons located in the Student Union.
 The plan is accessed by swiping your 49er ID card when entering.

-The declining balance (DB) portion of a meal plan is like a debit account and is designed for use at all dining locations, including the retail venues like Chick-fil-A, Starbucks, Outtakes convenience stores, etc. Each time you use DB, you will receive a receipt showing the amount you have spent as well as your remaining balance.
+The declining balance (DB) portion of any meal plans is like a prepaid debit account and is designed for use at all dining locations, including the retail venues like Chick-fil-A, Starbucks, Outtakes convenience stores, etc. Each time you use DB you will receive a receipt showing the amount you have spent as well as your remaining balance.

 Meal plans are good for the semester and allotted meals and DB both end at the conclusion of the semester.

-A 'non-traditional' style meal plan (Block meal plans D and E) is a good choice if you plan on eating fewer large meals during a given week.
-As with the traditional plans, meals are eaten in the all-you-care-to-eat dining halls, SoVi and SoVi2Go at South Village, and Crown Commons in the Student Union.
+A Block Meal Plan is a good choice if you plan on eating fewer large meals during a given week.
+Meal swipes are used in the all-you-care-to-eat dining halls, SoVi and SoVi2Go at South Village, and Crown Commons in the Student Union.
 The 65 Block Meal Plan contains 65 meal swipes which average about 4 meals per week; the 125 Meal Plan about 7 meals per week; the 150 Meal Plan about 9 meals per week; and the 175 Meal Plan about 10 meals per week.
-The meals in these plans may be eaten at any time and do not reset weekly (the register will display your remaining meal count each time it is used).
-You may use more than one meal in a dining period and you may use swipes to allow a friend or parent to dine with you.)
+The meals in these plans may be eaten at any time and the register will display your remaining meal count each time a swipe is used.
+You may use more than one meal in a dining period and you may use swipes to allow a friend or parent to dine with you as well.

-With both Traditional Plans and non-traditional Block Plans, the declining balance (DB) portion of the meal plan you choose may be used in all other dining locations.
+With both Unlimited Plans and Block Plans, the declining balance (DB) portion of the meal plan may be used in all other dining locations.

 No, but you can supplement your meal plan by depositing funds into the Optional Dining account (ODA).
-ODA has a minimum deposit of $5; funds stay active and available as long as the student is enrolled, from semester-to-semester and year-to-year.
+ODA has a minimum deposit of $5; funds carry forward and are available as long as the student is enrolled, from semester-to-semester and year-to-year.